South East Junior A Hurling Championship

 The South East Cork Junior A Hurling Championship is an annual hurling competition organised by the Carrigdhoun Board of the Gaelic Athletic Association since 1928 for junior hurling teams in the southeastern region of County Cork, Ireland.

 The series of games begin in July, with the championship culminating with the final in the autumn.
-The championship includes a knock-out stage and a "back door" for teams defeated in the first round.
+The championship includes a group stage and a knockout stage which guarantees each team at least 2 championship games.

-The South East Junior Championship is an integral part of the wider Cork Junior Hurling Championship.
-The winners and runners-up of the South East Cork championship join their counterparts from the other six divisions to contest the county championship.
+The South East Junior Championship is an integral part of the wider Cork Junior A Hurling Championship.
+The winners and of the South East championship join their counterparts from the other six divisions to contest the county championship.

-Valley Rovers are the title-holders after defeating Ballymartle by 0-16 to 0-14 in the 2022 final.
+Tracton are the title-holders, defeating Valley Rovers by 1-20 to 3-09 in the 2024 final.